dotnet/runtimelab/src/docs/binding-classes.md

 - Class methods get called with the `self` register pointing to the type metadata.
 - Init methods get called with the type metadata in the first argument.
 - Methods that throw return the error in the error register.
 - Virtual methods in swift get called via a vtable.
 Since the ordering of the vtable is undefined, methods can't be called using the vtable from C#.
 In addition, the vtable is consider fragile and may change between versions of any given library.
 Fortunately, with enable-library-evolution set, the compiler will inject a dispatch thunk for each virtual method.
+There is a description of dispatch thunks in the library evolution document [here](https://www.swift.org/blog/library-evolution/).
+This and more is documented by Apple [here](https://github.com/swiftlang/swift/blob/main/docs/ABI/CallingConvention.rst) with a summary of register usage [here](https://github.com/swiftlang/swift/blob/main/docs/ABI/CallConvSummary.rst).

 ## Runtime Differences